• Home

 • 5 tablespoons cocoa powder (I use 2.5 tablespoons dutch or natural unsweetened and 2.5 tablespoons dark)

-• 1 ¼ cups gluten free flour (I use a 1:1 gf flour with xanthan gum)
+• 1 ¼ cups multipurpose gluten free flour (I use a multipurpose gluten flour with xanthan gum already in it)

 Instructions